crispab/codekvast/README.md

 * The Codekvast Collector is fairly complete and stable.

+    Tentative road-map:

+    1. Mechanism for delivering collected data to the daemon over a TCP socket instead of text files in the local file system.
+This will make it possible to use Codekvast in e.g., Heroku and Google App Engine.

 * The Codekvast Daemon is fairly stable.

+    Tentative Road-map:

+    1. Add a mechanism for pruning the local database once data has been delivered to the warehouse.
+    1. Add a mechanism for receiving collected data from the collectors using TCP sockets.
+    1. Add other mechanisms than scp for delivering data to the central warehouse.
+    1. Add devops stuff. (ping, health checks, JMX, metrics, ...)

-* The Codekvast Warehouse is quite rudimentary.
-It aggregates and persists data alright, but the user interface is quite limited.
+* The Codekvast Warehouse is **very** rudimentary.
+It aggregates and persists data alright, but the user interface is absent.
 (For the moment the only functionality offered is a view in the database schema).

+    Tentative road-map:

+     1. Add a web UI.
+     1. Add a IDE plugin API.
+     1. Add a mechanism for informing daemons that they safely can prune data.
+     1. Add more mechanisms for receiving data from daemons (currently supported: zip files, optionally pushed by scp).

 *NOTE:* the collector and the daemon communicates via the local file system.
 This means that Codekvast for the moment is unusable in e.g., Heroku and
 Google App Engine.